Plan a Weekend Getaway to Mount Magazine State Park- the Highest Point in Arkansas

 Directions to Mount Magazine

 The park is located off Scenic Highway 309 near Paris, Arkansas.
 It is about 16 miles from Paris.
-Google maps will get you there.
+Google Maps will get you there.

 You can also access the park from Havana, Arkansas.
 From Havana, the park is 10 miles north on Highway 309.